loda-lang/loda-programs/programs/oeis/list1.md

 * [A166021](http://oeis.org/A166021) ([L08 program](A166021.asm)): a(n) = 2*A000124(A003056(n-1)) if A002262(n-1)=0, otherwise a(n-1)+1.
 * [A166025](http://oeis.org/A166025) ([L13 program](A166025.asm)): a(0) = 6, a(1) = 17, a(n+1) = a(n) + a(n-1) for n>0.
 * [A166060](http://oeis.org/A166060) ([L11 program](A166060.asm)): 4*3^n - 3*2^n.
+* [A166079](http://oeis.org/A166079) ([L19 program](A166079.asm)): Given a row of n pay-phones, all initially unused, how many people can use the pay-phones, assuming (1) each always chooses one of the most distant pay-phones from those in use already, (2) the first person takes a phone at the end, and (3) no people use adjacent phones?
 * [A166118](http://oeis.org/A166118) ([L08 program](A166118.asm)): Fixed points of the mapping f(x) = (x + 2^x) mod (17 + x).
 * [A166136](http://oeis.org/A166136) ([L06 program](A166136.asm)): a(n) = n*(n+3)/2 + 7.
 * [A166137](http://oeis.org/A166137) ([L07 program](A166137.asm)): a(n) = 5*n*(n+1)/2 - 4.